overvale/dotfiles/README.md

-# Oliver’s Dot Files
+# Dot Files

-These are my dot-files.
-Eventually I’ll add more info.
+I've learned a lot by reading other people's dot files, I hope you can learn something from reading mine.

+~oliver